strblr/zodpress/README.md

 ### Incremental adoption

 Zodpress is fully compatible with regular Express, because it is just regular Express with an extra `z` property.
 So regular `use`, `get`, `post`, `http.createServer(app)`, and everything you can imagine will work as expected.
 Zodpress-specific features live under the `z` property of apps and routers.
-Converting a regular Express app just means swapping `express()` for `zodpress(contract)` and gradually migrating your routes under `z` or keeping a coexistence of both.
+Converting a regular Express app simply involves replacing `express()` with `zodpress(contract)` and then gradually moving your routes to the `z` property—while still allowing regular Express routes to coexist.

 ```ts
 const app = zodpress(contract);